Logos and uniforms of the Los Angeles Lakers: 2023–24 & 2025-26: California Dream

+2024–25: California Destiny

+For the 2024–25 "City" uniform, the Lakers donned a black/purple gradient uniform nicknamed the "California Destiny", featuring the "Lake Show" wordmark in gold letters with purple numbers trimmed in gold with black drop shadows.
+They would also play on an alternate court for the first time (excluding NBA Cup-specific courts), featuring the "LA" symbol on the center circle and a black/purple gradient sideline and baseline area with "Lake Show" in gold.

+2021: Earned

 Nike also releases an "Earned" uniform on occasion as a reward for making the NBA playoffs the previous season.
 The Lakers' 2020–21 version was similar to the "Hollywood Nights" alternates they wore from 2013 to 2017, though it was updated to the current Showtime-inspired design.
 They are also the only team whose "Earned" uniform featured a metallic gold Nike swoosh; this by virtue of winning the 2020 NBA Finals.